-1. Nystatin (Mycostatin) oral suspension 100,000 units/mL:
+Nystatin (Mycostatin) oral suspension,100,000 units/mL,

-For infants greater than 28 days old: dosage is 200.000 units (2 mL) divided as 1mL in each side of the mouth four (4) times a day for up to 14 days.
-Continue treatment for at least 48 hours after perioral symptoms disappear.
+For post-term infants dosage is 200,000 units (2 mL) divided as 1mL in each side of the mouth four (4) times a day for two weeks.

-For infants ages 0-28 days old: dosage is 100,000 units (1mL) divided as 1/2 mL in each side of the mouth four (4) times a day.
-Continue treatment until at least 48 hours after perioral symptoms disappear.
+For neonates and premature infants who have not yet reached their expected due date use 100,000 units (1mL) divided as 1⁄2 mL in each side of the mouth four (4) times a day for two weeks.

 The suspension should be retained in the mouth for as long as possible.
-One way to accomplish this is to apply a portion of the dose to two Q-tips and gently massage these Q-tips against the plagues.
+One way to accomplish this is to apply a portion of the dose to two Q-tips and gently massage these Q-tips against the plaques.
 Avoid feeding for 5-10 minutes after the dose.

-2. Treat simultaneously or refer nursing mother for simultaneous treatment: Nystatin (similar to Mycostatin) ointment applied to nipple and areola areas after each feeding OR
+Treatment of nursing mother: Nystatin (similar to Mycostatin) ointment applied to nipple and areola areas after each feeding